My garden is poetry...

 Gardens encourage experimentation

-I spent years buying plants, experimenting, moving trees, perennials, grasses, from one bed to another.
-I wanted the look of a country garden on a city lot.
+I spent years buying plants, moving trees, perennials, grasses, from one bed to another.

 I tried delphiniums and roses (wild and tea roses) and hollyhocks among so many others.
 None of them seemed very happy with my experimentation.

-Finally, I threw my hands up in despair and called in a professional to help me set everything in a pleasing manner that would not be too labour intensive in the years to come.
+Finally, I threw my hands up in despair and called in professional help.
+I requested that my flower beds be not too labour intensive in the years to come.